solisruj/SBIO_Tools/README.md

 SBIO Tools are simple python bioinformatic tools written by me to either pull simple genome assembly stats or create fast and ready graphs using the pythons seaborn module.

+# NCBI Genome Download
+Is a script that used NCBI's FTP to download genomic information (e.g. genbank, fasta, faa, etc).
+Because NCBI is used widely by many researchers.
+It is good to limit downloads or downloading information when their is minimum activity on the site.

 # Scripts
 Contains basic scripts to pull information.